jarrodmillman/pose-stats/description.md

 Such a funding model does not lend itself well to a broad, methods-based field such as statistics.
 While statistical methods are currently, by necessity, implemented as part of applied work, it makes sense to consider them in a more generalized context, allowing for implementations with wider reach.
 Such an approach covers new terrain for scientific Python, so that it is prudent to first consult widely on *planning* what needs to be built, and how.
-These activities then lay the groundwork for a self-sustaining, community-run organization around which a community of developers and users can coalesce.
+These activities would lay the groundwork for a self-sustaining, community-run organization around which a community of developers and users can coalesce.
 <!--
 That community will, in turn, implement the plan and help to support the resulting products.
 -->